-Payments system is the backbone of financial system.
+The payments system is the backbone of the financial system.
 Payment system development moves along with the growth of financial system, which has two aspects – expanding the outreach and enhancing the range and quality of financial services.
 Payment systems development supports both of these facets.
-History of Payment Systems Development in Nepal dates back to two and half century.
+History of Payments System Development in Nepal dates back to two and half century.
 This though is a long period, shaping of the payment system to the current form started just a few decades ago only.
 The role of central bank has been at the core for the development of payments system with ample support from the private sector.

 Payments involve transfer of money and therefore sound and efficient payments system is necessary to enhance effectiveness on the circulation of money in an economy.
 Weak payments system does not just lengthen the payments period and increases cost of transaction, but also poses serious threat to the confidence on the entire financial system.